kg583/RunOnPython/README.md

 * `()` are the main way to do function calls, and are also the only grouping symbol left.
 Seems like a no-brainer that those have to stay.
   * As pointed out by @commandblockguy, decorators can also call things, as can the `del` operator, but then we run into the problem of defining those things in the first place.
   * It is also possible to dodge parentheses entirely [in some situations](https://polygl0ts.ch/writeups/2021/b01lers/pyjail_noparens/README.html), again using decorators, but we need to take on even more symbols to make it happen.
-  * Further discussion has indicated that parentheses are the most likely among the remaining symbols that we could be rid of, perhaps through some exception shenanigans or just lots of decorators.
+  * Further discussion[^10] has indicated that parentheses are the most likely among the remaining symbols that we could be rid of, perhaps through some exception shenanigans or just lots of decorators.
 The former would remove two symbols, and the latter just one, but both would be an improvement.
 * `:` is required for just about every control flow construct.
 Also pretty necessary.
   * *If* you're okay with using a Turing-complete subset of Python, then I think you can dodge `:` by living entirely inside tuple comprehensions.
 However, this subset doesn't give you functions or classes, and feels definitely out of the spirit of this whole shebang.
 * `*` is very powerful, enabling us to drop `,` among other things.
 Unpacking is just too good to pass up.
   * Of course, keeping `,` over `*` is *much* cleaner, but dodging `,` is just too much fun.

+[^10]: Much of this discussion has been spurred by tricks found [here](https://book.hacktricks.xyz/generic-methodologies-and-resources/python/bypass-python-sandboxes#dissecting-python-objects).

 Thus, I do claim that four is the best we can do.
 Anyone clever enough to prove otherwise is more than welcome to do so.